3vm/dsn_verif/Ehgu_white_paper.md

 About me

-I have about a decade of experience in semiconductor industry, mostly as an engineer.
+I have about 15 years of experience in semiconductor industry, mostly as an engineer.
 I have spent time in design, synthesis, place and route, timing analysis, IP integration, verification and characterization.
 I like to design chips and also share my learning with others.
 I see immense value in many more people learning chip design skills.